mandymejia/mandymejia.github.io/_posts/2023-09-26-Penalized-Regression.md

 # Controlling for confounders in OLS

-When teaching introductory linear regression, one of my favorite topics is adjusted variable plots or “added variable plots”.
-The basic idea is
-this: say you want to relate two sets of predictor variables, $\bf X$ and $\bf Z$, to a single response variable $\bf y$.
+When teaching introductory linear regression, one of my favorite topics is “adjusted variable plots” or “added variable plots”.
+The basic idea is this: say you want to relate two sets of predictor variables, $\bf X$ and $\bf Z$, to a single response variable $\bf y$.
 One standard way to do this is through a multiple linear regression model, given in matrix/vector form by: